America’s Oldest Jewish House of Worship

 Upon their arrival in Newport, these Jewish families formed what would be the second oldest Jewish congregation in the United States.
 They called themselves Yeshuat Israel, or Salvation of Israel.

 Through the early and middle 1700s, Newport took a leading role in the shipping and mercantile trades of the American Colonies.
 By 1758, the Jewish population had grown sufficiently that it felt the need for a permanent gathering place and house of worship.
-The Congregation accepted the offer of Newport resident Peter Harrison to design at no cost a new building to house their synagogue.
+The Congregation recruited Newport resident and architect Peter Harrison to design a new building to house their synagogue.
 Harrison, a British American merchant and sea captain, was self-tutored in architecture, studying mostly from books and drawings.
 He had already completed the design and construction of Newport’s Redwood Library and King’s Chapel in Boston.

 From the Revolution to the First Amendment